Originally published May 17, 2021. Updated Novermber 14, 2023.

 Some states impose strict liability for dog bites on the dog owner.
 This means that the owner is always liable for the damage the dog causes.
 A dog bite victim in these states does not need to prove that the owner acted negligently.

 Other states require dog bite victims to prove negligence.
-In these states, the dog might receive “one free bite” before the law imposes liability on the owner, since if the owner did not know and had no reason to know of the dog’s vicious tendencies–because it had never bit someone before–a court will not hold the owner liable for their dog attacking someone that first time.
+In these states, the dog might receive “one free bite” before the law imposes liability on the owner, since if the owner did not know and had no reason to know of the dog’s vicious tendencies before, a court will not hold the owner liable that first time.
 New York uses a hybrid approach to dog bite liability.

 Strict Liability for Dangerous Dogs in New York